jcrosenberger/jcrosenberger/README.md

 ### Hi there 👋

 Howdy!
-I'm a trained social scientist who uses data to figure out stuff.
+I'm a trained social scientist and data analyst who uses data to figure out stuff.
 Sounds specific and brilliant.
 Right?
 Well, I use Github to keep track of projects and for self development with python primarily.